jaywhy/tetris-o1/README.md

 # tetris-o1
-Tetris created completely by ChatGPT o1 with prompts from me.
+Tetris game created completely by ChatGPT o1 with prompts from me.